-Amos' main publication on Algorithm~644~\cite{Amos1986} does not describe the algorithm in sufficient detail without referring to the accompanying code; however, there are also two long technical reports that describe the algorithm in much greater detail~\cite{Amos1983a,Amos1983b}.
-Moreover, the Fortran~77 implementation of Algorithm~644, while well-established, follows an older coding style that can be difficult to interpret, modify, and extend.
-This makes it difficult to port the code to more modern languages and coding styles, to optimize its efficiency on more modern processors (it was initially developed for the 1960's-era CDC 6600~\cite{Amos1983a,Amos1983b}), and especially to extend the algorithm to new numeric types and floating-point precisions.
-The five fundamental operations in complex arithmetic are susceptible to catastrophic loss of significant digits, necessitating the use of the highest available precision when performing computations with complex numbers \cite{Beebe:2017:MFC}.
+It may be recalled that the five fundamental operations in complex arithmetic are susceptible to catastrophic loss of significant digits, necessitating the use of the highest available precision when performing computations with complex numbers \cite{Beebe:2017:MFC}.
 In this context, it may be reemphasized that many scientific and engineering applications require extensive evaluations of special functions with precision beyond the 16 significant digits typically provided by double precision arithmetic~\cite{Zaghloul2023a, Zaghloul2023b, Zaghloul2024, Mukunoki2012}.
 Among these, Bessel functions play a particularly crucial role where high-accuracy computations of these functions are essential in a wide range of fields, including electromagnetic wave propagation, electromagnetic scattering theory, nonlinear oscillator theory, plasma physics, quantum mechanics, and nuclear and particle physics.
 Hasegawa ~\cite{Hasegawa2003} showed that quad-precision floating-point arithmetic operation is cost-effective when some large linear systems of equations are solved by the Krylov subspace methods.
 While free/open-source libraries are widely available~\cite{libquadmath} for evaluating certain special functions, such as the gamma and Bessel functions, in both double and quad precision for \emph{real} arguments, to our knowledge there is no available library for \emph{complex}-argument Bessel functions in quad precision (as opposed to slow arbitrary-precision arithmetic).
-This gap highlights the pressing need for accurate and efficient implementations of Bessel functions that support quad precision, particularly for applications where round-off errors in double precision can lead to significant inaccuracies or instability.
-Conversely, many applications such as machine learning are driving efforts to compute in lower precision---even \emph{half}-precision formats~\cite{Cherubin2020}--which makes it even more desirable to have a clear algorithmic formulation that can be easily specialized to different precisions.
+This gap highlights the pressing need for accurate and efficient implementations of Bessel functions for complex arguments that support quadruple precision, particularly as an economic accuracy reference for other algorithms and for applications where round-off errors in double precision can lead to significant inaccuracies or instabilities.
+Conversely, many applications—such as those in machine learning—are driving efforts to compute in lower precisions, even in \emph{half}-precision formats~\cite{Cherubin2020}, which makes it all the more desirable to have a clear algorithmic formulation that can be easily specialized to different precision levels.